Introduction

 Applying the Finish

-· Test First: Always test the stain and finish on a small, inconspicuous area of the floor or a spare piece of wood to ensure you’re happy with the appearance.
+· Test First: Always conduct a test on a small, inconspicuous area of the floor or a spare piece of wood to ensure you’re satisfied with the appearance.

 DIY vs. Professional Floor Sanding: Making the Right Choice